-You will have some belly pain and may need pain medicine for the first week or so after surgery.
+After gastrectomy, you will have some belly pain.
+You may need pain medicine for the first week or so after surgery.
 The cut that the doctor made (incision) may be tender and sore.

 Because the surgery makes your stomach smaller, you will get full more quickly when you eat.
 Food also may empty into the small intestine too quickly.
 This is called dumping syndrome.
 It can cause diarrhea and make you feel faint, shaky, and nauseated.
 It also can make it hard for your body to get enough nutrition.
 If you think you are having problems with dumping syndrome, talk to your doctor.

 It is important to avoid heavy lifting or strenuous exercise while you are recovering so that your belly can heal.
 You will probably be able to return to work or your normal routine in 4 to 6 weeks.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.